joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     *   Gathering the list of files to be processed, whether from a single file path, a directory, a CSV of GitHub links, or a log file of previously failed files.
     *   Using a `ThreadPoolExecutor` to manage a pool of worker threads for parallel processing of files, which significantly improves performance when analyzing large codebases.
     *   Providing a special `--eval-only` mode that allows for the quick analysis of a single file without any interaction with the BigQuery database.
+    *   Providing a `--categorize-only` mode that runs just the product categorization logic and writes the results to a timestamped CSV file in the `logs/` directory.

 *   **`get_files_from_csv`**: This function is a key part of the input processing logic.
 It is responsible for:
     *   Reading a CSV file of GitHub links.